nmoschkin/DataTools5/README.md

 Introducing a portable version of DataTools core library (not complete.)

 This entire solution is a large, slow, work in progress that has taken years.
-There are few random and seemingly unrelated goodies in here.
 Most of the code is well-documented.

 This package is a new project, completely separate from the Visual Basic projects, and are only similar on the surface.
 Most of the changes are breaking.